shortishly/grimsby/README.md

 An Erlang Port will work exactly as they are designed to, closing the port, terminates the program.
 A lot of times this is just *exactly* what you need.
-Sometimes, however, you need to close standard input (file descriptor 0) and still allow the program to continue running (which is the use case here with `git`).
+Sometimes, however, you need to close standard input (file descriptor 0) and still allow the program to continue running.

-Grimsby is an Erlang Port written in Rust that can close its standard input while retaining standard output (and error).

 For example, the following using just `erlang:open_port/2` works because standard input remains open: